 Once it is determined that the tree root or other type of organic plant material is the cause of the clogged or stopped drainage pipe, the real problems begin to arise.
 In these cases, the penetration of the tree root has likely caused a crack, a hole, or a separation in the pipe.
 The sewer drainage system is then greatly compromised and will be unable to function properly.
 Even worse, once the tree root intrusion has begun, the moisture from the leak is likely to continually attract more and more root intrusion from the plants surrounding the original penetration.

-While serious problems surrounding tree roots in sewer lines will require a pipe repair, the best case scenario is certainly avoiding this process all together.
+While serious problems surrounding tree roots in sewer lines will require a pipe repair, the best-case scenario is certainly avoiding this process altogether.
 Therefore, it is important to understand how to kill tree roots in sewer lines to avoid this potential disaster.
 Taking a proactive approach will help to reduce the likelihood of a tree root intrusion all while strengthening the structure of your sewer drainage system.

 Avoiding the costs and stresses that come with needing a sewer system repair is important.
 Therefore, all homeowners and commercial property owners must pay attention to the flow of their pipes.
 Thousands of dollars are saved when the pipes are protected from tree root invasion.